bitshelf5562645/strillian/Behaviour and looks.md

 ---
 ## The Nanomachines
+### Origin and development
+TEXT.

+### Keeping them or not
-Back when the Strillian still actively chose to reproduce, young Strillian were given two choices the day they turned eighteen, they could choose to keep the nanomachines they had been given after birth, or they could choose for them to be removed.
+Young Strillian were given two choices the day they turned eighteen (MAYBE CHANGE AGE), they could choose to keep the nanomachines they had been given after birth, or they could choose for them to be removed.
 Due to the machines' useful nature most choose to keep them, but some Strillian believe it is better to live a natural life.

+### Functions
-The machines normally reside inside of their bodies, but due to the machines' small size, they can come out and any time and cover any body part where a Strillian might need protection, the host however needs to make them do this, they cannot do it on their own, when the machines are covering a part of a Strillian's body, they can also use an array of modules, such as a small heating panel, speakers, or small displays.
+The machines normally reside inside of their bodies, but due to the machines' small size, they can come out at any time and cover any body part where a Strillian might need protection, the host however needs to make them do this, they cannot do it on their own, when the machines are covering a part of a Strillian's body, they can also use an array of modules, such as a small heating panel, speakers, small displays, and more.
-Something the machines will do on their own is try to patch up any wounds, this will not help a lot however, it will only cover the wound temporarily.
+Something the machines **will** do on their own is try to patch up any wounds, this will not help a lot however, since it will only cover the wound temporarily.
-They can also clump together and form new extra limbs for the Strillian to use.
+They can also clump together and form extra limbs for the Strillian to use, but this temporarily disables their ability to protect any body parts.

+### Battery
 The nanomachines do not have a battery that lasts forever, when the machines were new, their creators wanted to make central wireless charging centers on Seraph, but they quickly realized this was not a good choice as they realized the next step they would take as a species would be long-ranged space travel.
-So to fix this, in the second version they chose to implement two new features for charging.
+So to fix this, in the second version, they chose to implement new features for charging and preventing battery drain.
 1. To prevent the battery from draining very quickly, they chose to add a way for the machines to charge slightly due to body temperature, this is not a permanent measure though.
 2. In the event that their battery runs too low, they will clump together and form a UV-panel, encouraging their host to go take a walk.
 3. ADD AN EMERGENCY MEASURE.